 My father and I waiting our turn for some street food in Guangzhou.
 My Ergo always held her securely against with me when we went out… as well as much of the time when we were in the hotel too.

-—Games and finger-play songs the promote eye contact are now some of her very favorite things to do.
+— Yes to games and finger-play songs.
+Games and songs that promote eye contact are now some of her very favorite things to do.
 Her favorites include peek-a-boo, pat-a-cake, horsey horsey carry me, round and round the garden, this little piggie, itsy-bitsy spider.
 I seat her on my lap, facing me and we sing and do the hand movements together.
 The giggles are the icing on the cake!

 Truth be told, with some adaptations for the age of the child, these things work for all my children.
 Sometimes my 9-year-old just needs to sleep with his mama.
 And sometime playing a game with the big kiddos is just the thing to break the ice after a tough day.